Riddle Me This:

 Voldemort’s message seems to have never even been publicly proclaimed, let alone publicly supported.
 Acto Cornelius Fudge, the Ministry had pegged him as a terrorist leader and had been trying to capture him since the mid-1960s.

-As of the release of HBP we finally knew that:
+As of the release of HBP we finally understood that:

 The wizarding public has always viewed Lord Voldemort as a threat.

 And, excuse me, but if Regulus Black, as per DHs, was making scrapbooks of Riddle’s statements they must have been statements that the Ministry was running through the Prophet in order to demonstrate that Riddle was a threat.
 Unless Tom was sending rants to the Editor and the Prophet was printing them.
-Because he certainly wasn't holding public rallies.
+Because he certainly wouldn’t have been holding public rallies.

 There are more effective and serious-minded ways to defy authority than pinning up pictures of bikini babes and motorcycles on your bedroom wall.
 More dangerous ways, too.